-- A. Maintain Participants accounts receivable at an acceptable delinquency rate; - B. Establish Rent collection procedures; - C. Establish payment arrangements for hardship and past due Rent; and - D. Establish a legal process for non-payment of Rent. - E. Establish a collections policy for the Conveyed Insurance Program, the Homeowner Repair Loan Program, and the Veterans Affairs Supportive Housing Program.
+- A. Maintain Participants accounts receivable at an acceptable delinquency rate: - B. Establish Rent collection procedures; - C. Establish payment arrangements for hardship and past due Rent; and - D. Establish a legal process for non-payment of Rent. - E. Establish a collections policy for the Homeowner Repair Loan Program, and the Veterans Affairs Supportive Housing Program.